|

 Step 2: Generate a CSR (Certificate Signing Request)

-CSR is then used in one of two ways.
-Ideally, the CSR will be sent to a Certificate
+generated.
+The CSR is then used in one of two ways.
+Ideally, the CSR will be sent to a

-Authority, such as Thawte or Verisign who will verify the identity of the requestor
+Certificate Authority, such as Thawte or Verisign who will verify the identity of the

-and issue a signed certificate.
-The second option is to self-sign the CSR, which
+requestor and issue a signed certificate.
+The second option is to self-sign the CSR,

-information.
+pieces of information.
 These are the X.509 attributes of the certificate.
-One of the prompts
+One of the

 public.akadia.com at this prompt.
 The command to generate the CSR is as follows: